githubocto/good-day-azure/README.md

-# good-day azure functions app

-For local dev:
+# Good Day Slack Bot - Azure Functions

+Full writeup for this project is here: [https://github.com/githubocto/good-day-bot](https://github.com/githubocto/good-day-bot)

+Good Day is a Slack bot that pings users every day and asks how their day was.
+It depends on these Azure functions for cron job tasks.

+# Development

 1. `brew tap azure/functions && brew install azure-functions-core-tools@3`

-2. create a `local.settings.json` with the following content:
+2. Create a `local.settings.json` with the following content:

 ```json
 {